What is this?

 Real Screenshot

-For the objects in game, I had an array of objects that were constantly checked.
-When an object tried to spawn it would check to see if there were any objects nearby in an array.
-If there was enough distance it would spawn.
-To keep objects from getting out of hand I checked whether an object is too far from the player and I would despawn them.
+For the in-game objects, I maintained an array that was constantly checked.
+When an object attempted to spawn, it would first check whether there were any nearby objects in the array.
+If there was enough distance from other objects, it would spawn.
+To prevent the object count from getting out of hand, I also checked if objects were too far from the player and despawned them if necessary.

-In the end I feel like I was able to get close, but we were under a time crunch to get it perfect.
+In the end, I feel that the system came close to the intended design, but we were under a time crunch and did not get it perfect.

 Implementing Art